Services

 Tech Help

-Ongoing basic computer and laptop classes are available.
-Check our Library programs calendar for dates and times.
+Ongoing basic computer and laptop classes are available at the library.
+Please see the library Events & Programming calendar on our homepage dates and times.

 Computers and WiFi

-The library has FREE WiFi service and maintains six desktop computers and several laptops and iPads with high-speed Internet access that patrons may use free of charge.
+The library offers free WiFi service, and maintains six desktop computers, several laptops, and iPads with high-speed Internet access which patrons may use free of charge.
+Desktop computer usage time is unlimited, so long as needs are met, and another patron is not waiting to use the device.

 Copy/Print/Fax/Scan